JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedDevelopment.rst

 Submitting a Patch
 ------------------

 Here's a quick step-by-step guide to getting from an idea for an improvement to Twisted to something that we can integrate.
-F.html, I'll explain just the mechanics of getting your code into review, not what the code itself should do.
+First, I'll explain just the mechanics of getting your code into review, not what the code itself should do.
 If you actually want us to be able to use your code, you will also want to read the section below on getting your patch accepted, too!

 #.
 For the patch you are submitting, make sure that a `ticket exists using the "search" field above <https://twistedmatrix.com/trac/report>`_, and Google for the patch which you are submitting.

    #.
 If you can't find one, file a new ticket using the `new ticket <https://twistedmatrix.com/trac/newticket>`_ link above.
-See: `Tickets Management </content/pages/Twisted/TwistedDevelopment.html#tickets-management>`__.
+See: `Tickets Management </sphinxwiki/content/pages/Twisted/TwistedDevelopment.html#tickets-management>`__.

 #.
 Create a `fork on GitHub <https://help.github.com/articles/fork-a-repo/>`_ and clone it (see `Getting the source code <#getting-the-source-code>`_ above).